Historic Tax Credit

 What We’re Fighting For

 The HTC has not kept pace with other federal incentives and needs to be modernized.
 Over the past decade, HTCs have lost 25% of their investment value due to unfavorable IRS rulings, administrative burdens, and changes in the credit structure.
-We are fighting to protect and modernize the Historic Tax Credit.
+Through direct lobbying, coalition-building, grassroots mobilization, and congressional advocacy, we work to ensure the Historic Tax Credit remains a powerful tool for community revitalization.

 What You Can Do